Skip to content

 In the case of B2B sales, the controller is usually the sales rep.

-Right, now you’re probably thinking “How does the GDPR apply to various sales outreach practices?”
+You’re probably thinking, “How does the GDPR apply to sales prospecting?”

-There are six reasons, under Article 6 of the GDPR, that allow companies to use personal data:
+Under Article 6 of the GDPR, there are six laws that allow sales and marketing teams to use personal data:

-When it comes to your reps and cold calling, you’ve got to focus on complying with consent and legitimate interest.
+When it comes to your reps and cold calling with GDPR compliant data for sales, you must comply with consent and legitimate interest.
+It’s how you build trust with customers.

 Consent

-Having a prospect’s phone number doesn’t mean you have consent to contact them.
+Having a prospect’s phone number/contact details doesn’t mean you have their explicit consent to contact them.

-If your reps are going to cold call prospects, they’ve got to ensure that the consent is:
+If your sales team is going to cold call prospects, they’ve got to ensure that the consent is:

 Clear and explicit